hashicorp/terraform-provider-azurerm/website/docs/r/system_center_virtual_machine_manager_virtual_machine_instance.html.markdown

 An `infrastructure` block supports the following:

+* `system_center_virtual_machine_manager_cloud_id` - (Required) The ID of the System Center Virtual Machine Manager Cloud resource to use for deploying the Virtual Machine.
+Changing this forces a new resource to be created.

+* `system_center_virtual_machine_manager_template_id` - (Required) The ID of the System Center Virtual Machine Manager Virtual Machine Template to use for deploying the Virtual Machine.
+Changing this forces a new resource to be created.

 * `bios_guid` - (Optional) The bios GUID for the Virtual Machine.
 Changing this forces a new resource to be created.

 * `checkpoint_type` - (Optional) The type of checkpoint supported for the Virtual Machine.

 * `generation` - (Optional) The generation for the Virtual Machine.
 Changing this forces a new resource to be created.

-* `system_center_virtual_machine_manager_cloud_id` - (Optional) The ID of the System Center Virtual Machine Manager Cloud resource to use for deploying the Virtual Machine.
-Changing this forces a new resource to be created.

 * `system_center_virtual_machine_manager_inventory_item_id` - (Optional) The ID of the System Center Virtual Machine Manager Inventory Item for System Center Virtual Machine Manager Virtual Machine Instance.
-Changing this forces a new resource to be created.

-* `system_center_virtual_machine_manager_template_id` - (Optional) The ID of the System Center Virtual Machine Manager Virtual Machine Template to use for deploying the Virtual Machine.
 Changing this forces a new resource to be created.

 * `system_center_virtual_machine_manager_virtual_machine_name` - (Optional) The name of the System Center Virtual Machine Manager Virtual Machine.
 Changing this forces a new resource to be created.